dchabeda/passivate_tetrahedral/README.md

-# This repo contains code for passivating empty sites of a tetrahedral configuration.
+# Passivate empty sites of a tetrahedral configuration.